matplotlib/matplotlib/doc/devel/documenting_mpl.rst

 Figures
 =======

-Each guide will have its own figures directory for scripts to generate images to be included in the dcoumentation.
+Each guide will have its own `figures/` directory for scripts to generate images to be included in the dcoumentation.
 It is not necessary to explicitly save the figure in the script, a figure will be saved with the same name as the filename when the documentation is generated.